-The IPDS emulation options and settings are accessed from the IPDS MENU.
+The IPDS emulation options and settings are accessed from the IPDS Settings.
 To reach the menu:

 - 1. Go to the printer's operator panel. - 2.
 Make sure the printer is powered ON and the Ready message appears. - 3.
-Select the menu button/icon to access the menus. - 4.
-Scroll through the menus displayed on the screen until you see Option Card Menu. - 5.
-Select Option Card Menu, then select IPDS MENU to display settings that are specific to IPDS.
+Select the Settings icon to access the menus.

+4. Scroll through the menus displayed on the screen until you see IPDS Settings.